-Several agencies for Travel Nursing are active in the Mentor Area, because of a nursing shortage.
-Nurses willing to travel there for 3 - 12 months enjoy rental/mortgage payments, higher than average wages, and several; perks.
+Several agencies for Travel Nursing are active in the Mentor Area, because of a nursing shortage of several years' duration.
+Nurses willing to travel there for 3 - 12 months enjoy rental/mortgage payments, higher than average wages, and several perks.

 Mentor Area Higher Education

 - Cleveland Institute of Dental and Medical Assistants